 - HT11 Historical Theology I, Early Church - 3hrs.
-This is a three hour course which considers Christian doctrine as expressed in the history of Christianity.
+This is a three-hour course which considers Christian doctrine as expressed in the history of Christianity.
 The first of the three major periods of church history and historical theology is considered in this course.
-This course provides a prolegomena to the study of historical theology, an overview of the expansion of Christianity in the early church period, a discussion of the doctrinal significance of the Apostolic Fathers, and a consideration of the two great developments in the history of doctrine in the early church period: the recognition of the canon and Trinitarianism.

-- HT12 Historical Theology II, Medieval/Reformation Church (Prerequisite HT 11) - 3 hrs.
-This is a three hour course which considers Christian doctrine as expressed in the history of Christianity.
+This course provides a prolegomena to the study of historical theology, an overview of the expansion of Christianity in the early church period, a discussion of the doctrinal significance of the Apostolic Fathers, and a consideration of the two great developments in the history of doctrine in the early church period: the recognition of the canon and Trinitarianism. - HT12 Historical Theology II, Medieval/Reformation Church (Prerequisite HT 11) - 3 hrs.
+This is a three-hour course which considers Christian doctrine as expressed in the history of Christianity.
 The second of the three major periods of church history and historical theology is considered in this course.
 This course considers the life of Augustine and the major developments in the area of the application of salvation flowing from the epochal of that church father through the Medieval and Reformation periods beginning in the 5th century and continuing into the 17th century. - HT13 Historical Theology III, Modern Church (Prerequisites HT 11, 12) - 3 hrs.
 This course considers Christian doctrine as expressed in the history of Christianity.
 The third of the three major periods of church history and historical theology is considered in this course.
 This course considers the history of the modern church and the major developments in the church during the Enlightenment and Post-Enlightenment.
 Major areas of consideration during this period are developments in the areas of the doctrine of the church, the relation of church and state, eschatology, the modern missionary movement, and the charismatic movement.
 Special lectures will be given on the origins and rise of Reformed Baptists in the 20th century.
 Modern Church History covers the period from the mid-17th century and the rise of the enlightenment to the present. - HT14 Historical Theology IV, The Baptists - 3 hrs.
-Covers Baptist doctrine and history from the seventeenth century to the present. - HT15 Historical Theology Overview - 3 hrs.
-This course in History of Theology gives an introduction to and survey of the major questions and resultant ideas in the history of the development of Christian doctrine from the immediate post-Apostolic writers to the present. - HT41 Puritanism in Context - 2 hrs.
-Survey of the English Puritans in historical and theological context. - HT42 Benjamin Keach - 2 hrs.
-Study of the Life and Theology of Benjamin Keach. - HT43 John Owen - 2 hrs.
-Study of the Life and Theology of Owen.
+Covers Baptist doctrine and history from the seventeenth century to the present in England and America. - HT15 Historical Theology Overview - 3 hrs.
+This course in History of Theology gives an introduction to and survey of the major questions and resultant ideas in the history of the development of Christian doctrine from the immediate post-Apostolic writers to the present.